anthonypinter/anthonypinter.github.io/README.md

 ### Set-up Jekyll

-Wherever you set up that clone, navigate to it and run the following to set up Jekyll and run it on your virtual machine at `http://localhost:4000`.
+Wherever you set up that clone, navigate to it and run the following to set up Jekyll....

 ````
 bundle install
 ````

+...and run it on your virtual machine at `http://localhost:4000`.
 ````
 bundle exec jekyll serve
 ````